 Alpina Sports designed a line of women's xc ski boots after analyzing 2,500 women's feet using a patented Optical Measurement System and 3D Scanner to arrive at the "ideal" proportions.

 And now Fischer is making a big splash with its new women's xc ski package called the Vision Cruiser.
 The ski has a stable platform and excellent grip and the package includes color-coordinated skis, boots, poles and a ski bag.
 The skis come premounted with bindings for $250 and the other items are additional (usually sold by retailers as a discounted package).

 The fit of the Alpina's women's boots is dramatically different than the typical men's lasted, smaller sized boots that women are often sold.
-The flex patterns are totally altered, the heel pockets are much narrower, and the cuffs are redesigned for the slightly different calf/ankle configuration of a women.
+The flex patterns are totally altered, the heel pockets are much narrower, and the cuffs are redesigned for the slightly different calf/ankle configuration of a woman.